xackery/eqemupatcher/README.md

 * Click play again.
 This time, it should detect your client and start the patcher.
 (By default, it is configured to use rebuildeq and may not work as desired.).
 * Right click MainForm.cs on the right side of Visual Studio and click View Code.
 * On the header section of this file, you will see options to configure.
 Change serverName, fileListUrl, etc to the directory you have planned to prep everything.
+* In your EQEmu Patcher\EQEmu Patcher\bin\Release\ folder should be an eqemupatcher.exe file.
+Copy this to your server to be downloaded by clients.